 To do this, hold a weight at chest level with the elbows under the wrists.
 The weight should be close to the chest with the shoulder blades together and placed down the back.
 (That’s called scapular retraction and depression.)

 Step 2: Set your feet in a squat stance, so that the heels are at hip width or slightly wider.

 With the toes forwards or slightly turned out, set the body so that the weight is not resting on the body, but rather supported by the upper back.
 (In other words, don’t lean back or push the bell into your chest such that you’re taking the weight off of it.)
 Your abs and ribs should be pulled down and in with minimal pelvic tilt — keep your spine straight and neutral.

 Step 3: To squat, sit the hips down over the heels, making sure to pull your groin down between the thighs.

 Often, people will cue the hips back first, however this is not correct.
 Instead, the knees and hips should bend freely together, at the same time.

 Step 4: As you descend, be sure to support the weight so that it stays above your chest line.

-The weight should not drift forward nor shall your torso.
-You need to keep the weight upwards with the upper back and arms.
+The weight should not drift forward, nor should your torso.
+You need to keep the weight in place with the upper back and arms.
 Any excessive forward lean will result in your hips shooting backwards, throwing off the squat.

 Step 5: At the bottom of the squat, you should be able to contract your back muscles to raise your chest high with the weight at that level.

 The knees themselves should be out over the toes.
-Note, that you should not simply “PUSH” the knees out, as too excessive can also be a bad thing.
+Note, that you should not simply “PUSH” the knees out.
 Instead, think about pulling the groin apart as you sit while placing the knees over your big toe.